 Secret Redaction Kinds

-The seven secret kinds Fuse detects and redacts, how each is matched, and how redaction interacts with token counting and the cache.
+The secret kinds Fuse detects and redacts, how each is matched, and how redaction interacts with token counting and the cache.

 Purpose and Scope

-This page documents the seven secret kinds, how each is matched, and the controls and side effects of redaction.
+This page documents the secret kinds, how each is matched, and the controls and side effects of redaction.
 It does not cover the threat model or operational guidance for handling secrets, which the Secret Redaction guide covers, nor the full option set, which Options lists.

-• --redact-report appends a count summary to the output, reporting how many matches of each kind were redacted.
+--no-redactdisables redaction entirely.
+Content passes through unchanged.--redact-reportappends a count summary to the output, reporting how many matches of each kind were redacted.

 The Kinds